shionhonda/hippocampus-garden/content/blog/neurips_2020/index.md

 Read [the paper](https://proceedings.neurips.cc//paper_files/paper/2020/hash/b7ae8fecf15b8b6c3c69eceae636d203-Abstract.html) for more details.

 ### NVAE: A Deep Hierarchical Variational Autoencoder
-As opposed to the majority of VAE studies focusing on its statistical aspects, this paper designs an improved hierarchical architecture for VAES, dubbed **Nouveau VAE** (**NVAE**).
+As opposed to the majority of VAE studies focusing on its statistical aspects, this paper designs an improved hierarchical architecture for VAEs, dubbed **Nouveau VAE** (**NVAE**).

 ![](2021-01-10-16-05-01.png)